glugmpstme/nmos/README.md

 We are using a virualbox as vm as the development environment.
 Find the associated appliance in the vm directory.

-We recommend using the same configuration accross all dev hosts to avoid unnecessary conflicts during sync.
+ - We recommend using the same configuration accross all dev hosts to avoid unnecessary conflicts during sync.
 Hence it's advisabe if you just import the appliance and attach the necessary VDI and ISO images.

+Pre install:
-The installation uses ubuntu image `ubuntu-16.04.2-desktop-amd64.iso` with the sha1 hash `4375b73e3a1aa305a36320ffd7484682922262b3`
+ - Uses ubuntu image `ubuntu-16.04.2-desktop-amd64.iso` with the sha1 hash `4375b73e3a1aa305a36320ffd7484682922262b3`
+ - Create a VDI with at least 25GB space
+ - Keep the VM offline until after the install finishes

 During install
+ - Change the locale to Kolkata
- - Keep the default selection for everything
+ - Keep the default selection for everything else
- - Do not install third party mpeg codecs
+ - Do not install third party MPEG codecs
- - When prompted create the user, keep the username `builder`
+ - When prompted to create the user, keep the username `builder`
- -

 <!-- ## Installation instructions
 ### Dependencies